FlowMotioning/Beamforming/README.md

     - Feedback Loop: everyone should be part of the decision making process, through meetings establish retrospection and improvements
         -  Allows all team members to take a leadership role or accountability role
     - **kanban is as easy as moving cards between status columns!**

-## Python Environment
-- In VS Code `%matplotlib notebook` doesn't work, because it is a javascript injection into the browser (VS Code jupyter notebook is different).
-To still use an interactive matplotlib widget you have to install a [library](https://matplotlib.org/ipympl/) with `conda install -c conda-forge ipympl` and use `%matplotlib ipympl`.
-Then upon execution allow the additional downloads and choose from *Change Presentation* menu (three dots next to the output below the executed cell) to "application/vscode...widget".